dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 ![Subscription](/images/graphql/subscription_flow.png "Subscription in GraphQL")

-## How to Enable Subscriptions in GraphQL
+## How to enable subscriptions in GraphQL

 In GraphQL, it's straightforward to enable subscriptions on any type.
 You can add the `@withSubscription` directive to the schema as part of the type definition, as in the following example: